 In the ESSER III Expenditure Plan, each LEA will be required to ensure its interventions respond to the academic, social, emotional, and mental health needs of all students, and particularly those students most impacted by the COVID-19 pandemic.
-Further, they will be required to provide the the actions and expenditures that address the identified academic, social, emotional, and mental health needs of its students, and particularly those students most impacted by the COVID-19 pandemic.
+Further, they will be required to provide the actions and expenditures that address the identified academic, social, emotional, and mental health needs of its students, and particularly those students most impacted by the COVID-19 pandemic.
+The identified academic, social, emotional, and mental health needs of its students, and particularly those students most impacted by the COVID-19 pandemic.
 The template includes a progress monitoring section that requires LEAs to describe how and when progress will be monitored for each action funded with ESSER III funds, including actions that support students who have experienced the impact of lost instructional time.